Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

     ./vcpkg integrate install

 Please make sure that the name of the directory for cloning vcpkg has only using plain characters, especially without spaces.
-Otherwise, somes dependent librararies, such as tbb, can not being built successfully.
+Otherwise, some dependent libraries, such as tbb, can not being built successfully.
 By default, vcpkg targets the architecture *x64* and installs the *dynamic* version of the libraries on Windows system.
 To install the *static* versions, replace the former install line by the following: